 Just before we hit Route 66 what better way to start the tour than a tour of the Harley-Davidson museum in Milwaukee?

 $360 per person with car rental (from/to Chicago downtown)

 $340 per person with return train tickets (from/to Chicago Union Station)

 Single room upgrade: $160

 We understand Las Vegas is fun, however, the extreme heat makes motorcycle riding dangerous and we would rather provide you free return Los Angeles - Las Vegas airplane tickets to enjoy the Sin City on your own.
 You also have the choice to receive $85 discount per person if you prefer not to visit Las Vegas.

-Loss Damage Waiver (LDW) - option 1: $35 per day The LDW limits your liability for the rental motorcycle making your $0 authorization the maximum amount you would be responsible for the value of the bike in the event of damage.
+Zero Loss Damage Waiver (LDW) - option 1: $35 per day The LDW limits your liability for the rental motorcycle making your $0 authorization the maximum amount you would be responsible for the value of the bike in the event of damage.
 Theft: $1,000 deductible.
 This is as long are in full compliance with the rental contract and purchased the LDW as part of your rental.
-Additional Renter(s) permitted to ride other rental motorcycles within group at no charge.
-Additional driver must sign rental agreement(s) at time of pick-up.
-Covers tire repair/labor.
-Towing is covered up to an amount of $100 per occurrence.
-Security deposit: $500.
+Additional Driver(s) are not included.
+Flat Tire Coverage: covers only repair/labor, tire replacement is not covered.
+Security deposit: $250.